marierosok/citations-app/README.md

 ```
 cf.citation_finder(corpus, yearspan=(1900,1965), limit=500)
 ```

+The additional, optional arguments are yearspan and limit.
+The function searches for concordances using a range of four digit numbers that represent publication years.
+The range from year to year can be defined with yearspan.
+The default is from 1000 to the current year.
+Limit refers to the concordance limit.
+The default is 4000.

 The function returns a Pandas DataFrame with the individual citation matches and their associated URN from the dhlab corpus.